-Looking into the past of the Civil Rights movement, it’s easy to take a side when seeing the footage of peaceful protesters being hosed by firemen and attacked by police and their dogs.
+Looking into the past of the Civil Rights Movement, it’s easy to take a side when seeing the footage of peaceful protesters being hosed by firemen and attacked by police and their dogs.
 It’s easy to look back and have what is historically classified as hardened evidence of racism.
 It was written into the law, it was social code, and it was normative.

 I work as an analyst in the news industry and because of my job I’ve seen many videos of police brutality.
-The video of George Floyd surfaced on the day of his death and it was by far one of the worst I’d seen.
+When the video of George Floyd surfaced on the day of his death, it was by far one of the worst I’d seen.
 For one, the entire incident from beginning to end is recorded from various security cameras and eye witnesses.
 From the moment that police pulled up to the back of George Floyd’s SUV, it’s all there for viewing and analyzing.
 No room for speculation on what he did that would warrant a violent reaction.
 More disgustingly caught on video was the utter indifference in the police officers actions and facial expressions throughout the scene.
 The, “You think you’re a tough guy, huh?” from Officer Chauvin was as crystal clear as Floyd’s, “I can’t breath”.

 I knew what I was seeing was bad, but I didn’t expect it to sweep the nation and jump to international attention and protest.
-I didn’t expect it because as I said, videos like this surface often.
+I didn’t expect it because, as I said, videos like this surface often.
 They usually become instantly viral but sadly, for the most part, go unnoticed by mainstream media or national attention.
 Floyd seemed to be the thousand-pound straw that broke the camel’s back.

 Rioting and Looting

 I’ve had to ask myself, what causes this divide?
 What rational minded American citizen would be against these protests?
 Because I refuse to believe that my fellow American is a truly bigoted, racist, Nazi-sympathizing, condoner of murder as the far left-wing would like to make true.
 For that would be too simple an explanation.